Our economic contribution

 We define corporate social investment (CSI) as ‘a contribution or investment of cash, knowledge, employee time and equipment to people or communities to enable them to flourish and help sustain the environment in which we can be a successful business’.

-This definition does not include investment in programmes combating abuse the harmful use of alcohol undertaken by our businesses; the provision of HIV/Aids testing or managed healthcare programmes for our employees; and the procurement of materials or services from smallholder farmers working on our enterprise development programmes.
+This definition does not include investment in programmes combating abuse the harmful use of alcohol undertaken by our businesses; the provision of HIV/Aids testing or managed healthcare programmes for our employees; or the procurement of materials or services from smallholder farmers working on our enterprise development programmes.
 Investment in these three areas is funded and managed separately as they relate so closely to our core operations and the overall responsible running of our business.

 We also recognise that micro, small and medium-sized enterprises are critical to economic growth in many of the communities and markets in which we operate.
 It is in our interest to nurture and support these businesses as we seek to create thriving and prosperous communities.
 We do this in many ways, including investing in new ideas, promoting entrepreneurship and fostering skills development through our programmes around the world.